 Cancellation of optional insurance may be requested by the individual holding the optional insurance.
 An employer's request to cancel must be in writing, signed and dated.

 For individuals engaged in a Schedule 1 business activity, the request to cancel is forwarded to the WSIB.
-The WSIB then cancels the insurance on the date the cancellation request is received, or on a requested future date.
+The WSIB then cancels the insurance effective the date the WSIB receives the request for cancellation.
 The WSIB issues a notice of cancellation to the individual and, if applicable, to the employer.

 For individuals engaged in a Schedule 2 business activity, the request to cancel must be signed and dated by the person cancelling the insurance (the individual holding optional insurance).
 The request to cancel is retained by the employer, along with the original application.
 The request takes effect on the most recent date of signing, or a future requested date.